-The Settlement Agreement ("SA") negotiated by Plaintiff and Class Counsel with Kiplinger Washington Editors, Inc. ("KWE" or "Defendant") brought under the Michigan Preservation of Personal Privacy Act (the "PPPA"), and preliminarily approved by this Court on 1/6/23, represents an excellent result in a PPPA settlement.
-ECF No. 26.
-The SA-the result of a full-day mediation with the Honorable Gerald E. Rosen (Ret.) (former E.D.
-Mich.
-Chief Judge, now a mediator at JAMS (Detroit))-creates a \$6,845,670 non-reversionary cash Settlement Fund ("SF") which equates to a per-Class Member aggregate recovery of \$390, from which every Settlement Class Member ("SCM") (except for those who request exclusion from the SA) will automatically receive (i.e., without filing a claim form) a pro rata cash payment of roughly \$248.
-On a monetary basis, the SA amount recovered for each class member outperforms all but one prior PPPA settlement.2 And, significantly, the SA was achieved without the benefit of any Defendant insurance coverage.
-Moreover, unlike prior PPPA settlements, this SA does not require SCMs to submit claim forms; instead it provides them with automatic payments.
-Thus, unlike in past PPPA settlements where 80%-90% of settlement class members did not submit claim forms and thus did not receive cash payments, here every non-excluded SCM will receive a monetary payment upon final approval of the proposed SA.
-The automatic, per-class member relief secured by the SA is an exceptional result in a PPPA action for the Settlement Class ("Class").
+The strength of the Settlement - which was the product of a mediator's recommendation by The Honorable Gerald E. Rosen (Ret.), former Chief Judge of the Eastern District of Michigan and now a neutral with JAMS Detroit, after a lengthy mediation process - speaks for itself: it creates a \$6,845,670 non-reversionary common fund which equates to a per-Class Member aggregate recovery of approximately \$390, from which every Settlement Class Member (except for those who submit requests for exclusion from the Settlement) will automatically receive (i.e., without having to file a claim form) a pro rata cash payment of approximately \$248.
+On a monetary basis, the Settlement Agreement amount recovered for each class member outperforms all but one prior PPPA settlement.3 Also, unlike in other PPPA settlements where 80%-90% of the class did not receive payment, here every class member will receive payment.
+Simply put, the Settlement is the platinum standard for class action settlements.